 6. Hummingbird Haven

-According to Kathryn, the Red Button Ginger (Costus woodsonii) growing near the end of the Cool House is a hummingbird magnet.
-“When it flowers in late summer, each ginger cone produces a single red bloom,” said Kathryn, “and the hummingbirds know it’s there, almost as if they’ve mapped out the Conservatory.
+According to Todd, the Red Button Ginger (Costus woodsonii) growing near the end of the Cool House is a hummingbird magnet.
+“When it flowers in late summer, each ginger cone produces a single red bloom,” said Todd, “and the hummingbirds know it’s there, almost as if they’ve mapped out the Conservatory.
 I see them early in the morning, visiting each flower, then flying away before it gets too warm inside.”

 Red Button Ginger displays a single “button” or bloom

 5. Tropical Travel

 Want to visit the tropics without leaving Biltmore?
 Don’t miss the fragrant display of Plumeria in containers along the back wall behind the Conservatory.
 Also commonly known as Frangipani, Plumeria is native to many of the world’s tropical regions and the beautiful blooms are often used in Hawaiian leis.

 Pretty pink Plumeria flowers smell as lovely as they look